QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Methodology

 \subsection{Inference with QAMO}

-At inference, QAMO produces a countermeasure (CM) score by computing the similarity distance $d_i$ between the input utterances $x_i$ and the learned centroids $\mathbf{w}_{q}$.
-If the quality label $q$ is available, the score is simply the similarity to its corresponding centroid, providing a direct quality-aware decision.
-However, this requires an automatic MOS predictor to estimate quality, which raises computational cost in real-life deployment.
-To avoid this, QAMO can operate without quality labels, similar to SAMO \cite{samo}, by taking the maximum similarity across all centroids:
+At inference stage, QAMO produces a countermeasure (CM) score by computing the similarity distance $d_i$ between input utterances $x_i$ and the learned centroids $\mathbf{w}_{q}$.
+If the quality label $q$ is available, the score is simply the cosine similarity to its corresponding centroid, providing a direct quality-aware decision.
+However, this requires an automatic MOS predictor to estimate quality, which increases the computational cost in real-life deployment.
+To avoid this, QAMO can operate without quality labels, similar to SAMO \cite{samo}, by taking the maximum similarity across all centroids (max-score inference):

-This is effective because the centroids are trained with a quality classification loss and thus correspond to utterances of its quality level.
-Unlike SAMO, QAMO further introduces an ensemble scoring strategy, where the final CM score is computed as the average across all centroids:
+This design is effective because the centroids are optimized with a quality classification loss which aligns each utterance embedding to their corresponding quality centroid.
+However, a max-score strategy is equivalent to a hard assignment to a single centroid, making it sensitive to quality estimation errors under unseen degradations or ambiguous conditions.
+In addition, spoofed samples may spuriously align with one centroid, resulting in overconfident predictions.
+To achieve more stable and uncertainty-aware inference, QAMO adopts a softmax-weighted ensemble scoring strategy (ensemble-score inference).
+The final CM score is computed as a weighted sum of similarities to all centroids:

-Although the centroids represent different quality levels, together they represent the bona fide class, and averaging their outputs provides a normalization that stabilizes the CM score.